codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 featured:
 permalink:

-title: Common container-Types in CSS
+title: Common container-types in CSS
 short: Container Types
 description: We've known that every HTML element is a container that hold some contents. <br>We've also set size of some containers in the previous tutorial. <br>Let's talk a little bit more about containers.
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, display, property